voxel51/fiftyone/README.md

 <details>
 <summary>Install from source</summary>

 To install from source, you need to clone the repository and install the library using pip via editable mode.
+The instructions below are for macOS and Linux systems.
+Windows users may need to make adjustments.
+If you are working in Google Colab, [skip to here](#source-installs-in-google-colab).

 First, clone the repository: